 Andrew Dickinson brings a compelling visceral energy to both his singing and acting.

-His previous guest appearances have seen him as Flute in Britten’s A Midsummer Night’s Dream (Hyogo Performing Arts Center, Japan), Red Whiskers in Britten’s Billy Budd at the Teatro dell’opera di Roma, Kaufmann in Wolfgang Rihm’s Jakob Lenz (Mozarteum Salzburg), Dancairo in Bizet’s Carmen (Scottish Opera), Tom Rakewell in Stravinsky’s The Rake’s Progress (Bury Court Opera) and Gerhard in H.K.
+His previous guest appearances have seen him as White Minister in Ligeti’s Le Grand Macabre (Elbphilharmonie Hamburg), Quint in Britten's Turn of the Screw and Flute in Britten’s A Midsummer Night’s Dream (Hyogo Performing Arts Center, Japan), Red Whiskers in Britten’s Billy Budd (Teatro dell’Opera di Roma), Kaufmann in Wolfgang Rihm’s Jakob Lenz (Mozarteum Salzburg), and Gerhard in H.K.
 Gruber’s Gloria – A Pigtail (Bregenz Festival).
-He has sung under conductors including Donald Runnicles, Robin Ticciati, James Conlon and Enrique Mazzola, as well as Vladimir Jurowski at the Glyndebourne Festival.
+He has sung under conductors including Donald Runnicles, Robin Ticciati, James Conlon, Alan Gilbert, and Enrique Mazzola, as well as Vladimir Jurowski at the Glyndebourne Festival.

-A welcome guest at concert halls across Europe, the tenor has performed Handel’s Messiah at the Royal Festival Hall in London, St. Stephan’s Cathedral in Vienna and the Liszt Academy in Budapest; Mozart’s Requiem at the Royal Albert Hall; and most recently Britten’s War Requiem at the Berlin Cathedral.
-Other recent engagements include Berlioz’s Grande Messe des Morts (Winchester Cathedral), Bach’s B Minor Mass (Bolzano), Mendelssohn’s Elijah (Amman, Jordan) and Bach’s St. Matthew Passion (Hanover).
+A welcome guest at concert halls across Europe, the tenor has performed Bach’s St. John Passion with Ensemble Resonanz (which is already planned for another production in 2020) in Hamburg, Handel’s Messiah at the Royal Festival Hall in London, St. Stephan’s Cathedral in Vienna, and the Liszt Academy in Budapest; Mozart’s Requiem at the Royal Albert Hall; and, most recently, Britten’s War Requiem at the Berlin Cathedral.
+Other recent engagements include Berlioz’s Grande Messe des Morts (Winchester Cathedral), Bach’s B Minor Mass (Bolzano), Mendelssohn’s Elijah (Amman, Jordan), and Bach’s St. Matthew Passion (Hanover).
+In May 2019, he also premiered his Die Schöne Müllerin project, accompanied by the pianist Jonathan Ware and with video design by Matthew Kvasnik, in his hometown of Liverpool, shortly followed by a performance of the project at Oranjewoud Festival in the Netherlands.

-In addition to his opera and concert engagements, Andrew Dickinson is an enthusiastic producer of musical projects, with a focus on new concert formats and engaging with new audiences.
-He devised the staged recital The Diary… and Other Stories, based around Janácek’s The Diary of the One Who Disappeared and featuring Czech instrumental and vocal music.
-He also produces concerts and operas with an emphasis on community and education as part of the Rainhill Music Festival, a charity supporting schools in Liverpool with in-house music tuition, and Opera @ Stone, a new opera company and recital series supporting refugees and the homeless based at Stone Brewery Berlin.
+In addition to his opera and concert engagements, Andrew Dickinson is an enthusiastic producer of musical projects, with a focus on new concert formats and engaging new audiences.
+He devised the staged recital The Diary… and Other Stories, based on Janácek’s The Diary of the One Who Disappeared and featuring Czech instrumental and vocal music.
+He also produces concerts and operas with an emphasis on community outreach as part of the Rainhill Music Festival, a charity supporting young musicians in Liverpool.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised by the artist management.